Quantum many-body scarring from Kramers-Wannier duality: Signatures of the QMBS states in presence of the dual Hamiltonian

-{\it Signatures of the QMBS states in presence of the dual Hamiltonian} --- At this point, we established a relation between the QMBS states (\ref{Dual Symmetric Scars}) and argued that the antisymmetric scar $\ket{\mc S_-}$ is mapped into a thermal state.
+At this point, we established a relation between the QMBS states (\ref{Dual Symmetric Scars}) and argued that the antisymmetric scar $\ket{\mc S_-}$ is mapped into a thermal-like state.
 To understand their differences, we now study the distribution of their matrix elements.
 For clarity, let us consider that we start at the regime with $J_2=0$, where the exact QMBS states are $\ket{\mc S_\pm}$, and we compute the matrix elements of $H_{\text{ND}}$ between the exact QMBS and all the other states in the spectrum.
 According to the duality relation, we can relate the matrix element distribution of these states as follows

-where $\ket{\Tilde{\mc T}}$ represents some dual thermal state.
-The above relation tell us that, if we observe some violation of ETH on the matrix element distribution of $\ket{\mc S_+}$ the same should happen for $\ket{\bar{\mc S}}$, meanwhile, $\ket{\mc S_-}$, is expected to behave exactly like a thermal state as soon as we turn on the dual part $H_{\text{ND}}$.
+where $\ket{\Tilde{\mc T}}$ represents some dual thermal-like state.
+The above relation tell us that, if we observe some violation of ETH on the matrix element distribution of $\ket{\mc S_+}$ the same should happen for $\ket{\bar{\mc S}}$, meanwhile, $\ket{\mc S_-}$, is expected to have a more fragile behavior as we turn on the dual part $H_{\text{ND}}$, meaning it should present a stronger hybridization with other nearby states.
 We show the results in Fig.\ref{fig:matrix elements} for a chain of size $N=16$, obtained through exact diagonalization.
-As expected from the analytical results, the antisymmetric QMBS state has a distribution akin to that of a typical thermal state, as displayed in Fig.(\ref{fig: matrix_elements_ferro_antisymm}).
-This signals that this state should be much more prone to hybridization as soon as the perturbation $H_{\text{ND}}$ is turned on.
+As expected from the analytical results, the antisymmetric QMBS state has a distribution similar to that of a thermal state, as displayed in Fig.(\ref{fig: matrix_elements_ferro_antisymm}), signaling that this state should be much more prone to hybridization as soon as the perturbation is increased.

 Meanwhile, for the symmetric scar states $\ket{\mc S_+}$ and $\ket{\bar{\mc S}}$, we can observe a significant difference on the behavior of matrix elements in comparison to the distribution of thermal states, which is displayed in Fig.\ref{fig: matrix_elements_ferro_symm} and Fig.\ref{fig: matrix_elements_para}, respectively.
 Away from the region of vanishing energy gap $\Delta E= E_{\mc T}-E_{\mc S}\approx 0$ the distributions behaves very similar, decaying exponentially fast, as expected from random matrix theory (RMT) \cite{DAlessio2016}.
 The more significant difference happens at the region $\Delta E\approx 0$, where we see that the matrix elements with the scar states are more suppressed in comparison to the thermal ones, which explicit their non-thermal behavior.